Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Effects of counter-rotating terms in system--reservoir coupling

-Interestingly, the ESD is predicted for the cases without the RWA but \emph{not} with the RWA: The concurrence reaches exactly zero at a finite time for the exact results, while it approaches zero only asymptotically for the RWA cases.
+Interestingly, ESD is observed only for the cases without RWA; it is \emph{not} observed when the RWA is imposed [see the insets of Figs.~\ref{fig:RWA_subOhmic}(iv)--\ref{fig:RWA_subOhmic}(vi)]: The concurrence reaches exactly zero at a finite time for the exact results, while it approaches zero \emph{only asymptotically} for the RWA cases.
 The time at which the ESD occurs is larger for smaller $s$, corresponding to the magnitude of the difference between the exact and approximate results.
 Similar to the finite dark periods discussed above, the counter-rotating terms play a crucial role in the ESD.
 We here emphasize that even if the initial state is prepared into the maximally entangled Bell states, and even if the temperature is zero, the ESD occurs by appropriately choosing the spectral noise power and by exactly including the counter-rotating terms.

-Now, we place our results into the context of the previous study~\cite{WangNJP2013}.
-The ESD for the maximally entangled Bell initial states at zero temperature has been already suggested there, in which a Lorentzian noise spectrum with a much broader line width was considered due to a fixed ratio $\kappa_j / \lambda_j$.
-When the spectral density has narrow peaks, a few number of reservoir modes whose frequencies are located around the peaks are strongly coupled with the system.
-This leads to coherent dynamics of the composite system of the qubits and those reservoir modes, and hence oscillatory behavior is observed.
-By contrast, when the spectral density has broad peaks or a broadband structure, a larger number of reservoir modes with a wide range of frequencies interfere, and thus the oscillatory behavior is suppressed.
-Note that too large values of the line width $\lambda_j$ in Eq.~\eqref{eq:sdLorentz} result in unphysical predictions, since the conditions $S_j^{\beta \to \infty}(\omega < 0) = 0$ at zero temperature and $S_j^\beta(-\omega) = e^{-\beta \hbar \omega} S_j^\beta(\omega)$ at finite temperature must be fulfilled (see also Appendix \ref{sec:appRWA}).
+Now, we discuss our results in light of the previous study~\cite{WangNJP2013}.
+The ESD for the maximally entangled Bell initial states at zero temperature has already been suggested there, in which a Lorentzian noise spectrum with a much broader linewidth was considered with a fixed ratio $\kappa_j / \lambda_j$.
+When the spectral density has narrow peaks, a few reservoir modes with frequencies located around the peaks are strongly coupled to the qubit system.
+This leads to coherent dynamics of the composite system (qubits and those reservoir modes), and hence oscillatory behavior is observed.
+The frequency of this oscillation becomes higher for larger coupling strength $\kappa_j$ [cf.~Figs.~\ref{fig:RWA_Lorentz}(a)-(iii) and (vi)].
+We remark that this oscillatory behavior must be distinguished from the Lamb shift~\cite{Breuer2002, NakamuraPRB2024}, which affects only the dynamics of off-diagonal elements~\cite{Breuer2002}, while here both diagonal and off-diagonal elements are influenced by the coherent dynamics mentioned above (cf.~Appendix~\ref{sec:appRWA}).
+In contrast, when the spectral density has broad peaks or a broadband structure, a larger number of reservoir modes with a wide range of frequencies interfere, and thus the oscillatory behavior is suppressed.
+Note that too large values of the linewidth $\lambda_j$ in Eq.~\eqref{eq:sdLorentz} result in unphysical predictions, since the conditions $S_j^{\beta \to \infty}(\omega < 0) = 0$ at zero temperature and $S_j^\beta(-\omega) = e^{-\beta \hbar \omega} S_j^\beta(\omega)$ at finite temperature must be fulfilled (see also Appendix \ref{sec:appRWA}).